willychangx/covid-ml/README.md

 # COVID19 Classifier

+## Google Colab
+It is easiest to lauch this code using Google Colab.
+To do so, go to eg.ipynb and click "Open in Colab."

+**NOTE:** It is recommended to use GPU when running (Runtime -> Change runtime type -> GPU).

 ## Recommendations
 It is recommended to run this project using a virtual environment like Anaconda.
 Below are references to install it on your respective OS.

+If you are running on your local machine, make sure to have the Covid, Healthy, and Others folder with images (freshly unzipped) in the same directory as the code.

 ***Windows***
 [Installing on Windows](https://docs.anaconda.com/anaconda/install/windows/)